Opening of Early Years Settings

-- Coronavirus – implementing protective measures in education and childcare settings
+- Coronavirus (COVID-19) contingency framework for education and childcare settings – GOV.UK (www.gov.uk)

 The Educational Psychology Service is offering an individual training opportunity for all staff working in early years settings, and schools to support children and young people as they return following the COVID-19 restrictions.